 Would-be detailers can also buy wax in different forms, with varying styles of application.

 - Paste wax is a solid form of wax that users apply with a buffing pad.
 These waxes usually come in shallow jars, and while they’re the least messy option, they’re also the most difficult to apply.

 - Liquid wax comes out of a squeeze bottle and has the consistency of hand lotion.
 These waxes are typically synthetic-based, even if they contain carnauba.
 They’re straightforward to apply but can get a bit messy.

-- Spray wax is a thin liquid that users can apply to a vehicle with a spray bottle.
-This is by far the easiest way to wax a vehicle, but due to its diluted nature, a spray wax finish doesn’t last as long as paste or liquid wax.
+- Spray waxes contain a thin liquid that users can apply to a vehicle with a spray bottle.
+This is by far the easiest way to wax a vehicle, but due to its diluted nature, a spray wax finish doesn’t last as long as one achieved with paste or liquid wax.

 Keep in mind that no matter the form of wax, it will need buffing after it cures, so no one product is better for hard-to-reach places than another.

 When choosing the best car wax, keeping the desired finish in mind is key to a job well done.
 All waxes offer some form of shine and protection, but some offer a shinier look than others.